Sunday, August 11, 2019

 Social by nature, she also loved to visit St. Agnes and help the nuns, especially, Sister Pierre.
 With a strong desire to follow in the footsteps of her mentor, at the tender age of thirteen, she left home to attend Caroline Academy in Mequon to become a nun.
 Patricia later graduated high school in 1965 and enrolled at Mount Mary to pursue a degree in education.
 She later achieved two Master’s degrees in Elementary Education and another in Marriage and Family Therapy by 1970.
 She was a passionate educator for many years to come.

 Around the age of twenty-two years, Patricia chose to leave the convent leading her to later rejoin the social scene of women her age.
 She was set up with her childhood neighbor, Joe Walsh, changing the course of her life forever!
 The happy couple joined in marriage on November 25, 1972 at St. Michael’s in Milwaukee.
 Together they raised three wonderful children; Bradach, Seamus, and Caitlin.
 Sadly, Seamus lived just three years.
 Patricia’s early years in grade school as well as high school babysitting for Mary Linsmeier, led to her initial interest in the Montessori method of early childhood education.
 Her skills as well as her knowledge attributed to her great ability to mother her own children.
 Patricia later taught in Linsmeier Montessori pre- schools as well as elementary schools all over the world.
 When her children were two and nine , she traveled and taught in Cameroon,Africa, The Hague, Holland, and Cochabamba, Bolivia between the years 1983 and 1990.
 This ignited the spark for her and her family to later travel extensively throughout Europe, South America, and Africa.
-Once her children were grown she and Joe loved to visit their oldest son, Brady in Rockaway beach, New York where Brady owns a popular bar named Rockaway Beach surf club.
+Once her children were grown she and Joe loved to visit their oldest son, Brady in Rockaway Beach, New York where Brady is a Firefighter for New York City and owns a popular bar named Rockaway Beach Surf Club.
 Patricia and Joe visited so many times they were dubbed “Rockaway Locals” by Brady’s friends!
 One of her most memorable vacations, however, was a river cruise she took with Joe, her borther-in-law Gene, and her sister, Buff, on the popular Danube River.